ABOUT FACES ONLIN E COURSE FOR DIGITAL DRAWING ashion illustrator, Laura volpintesta, Iza brazilian singer

 In all my years of fashion teaching, I see that the vast majority of students struggle with exactly the same problems when they start drawing faces.

-Worse, I know that when a student (taking too many classes all at once and not getting the attention they need to work through their stumbling blocks) doesn’t get to master faces, they usually give up.
+Worse, I know that when a student (taking too many classes all at once and not getting the attention they need to work through their stumbling blocks) doesn’t get to master faces, they usually give up in frustration and disappointment.

 WHICH IS FINE as can be… AS LONG AS IT”S A CHOICE of style, and not a result of having no other choice and wishing drawing faces wasn’t a stumbling block.